fnogatz/tconsole/README.md

 ### renderer.fields

 Object with functions to compute the value of the requested field.
-Required.
+You can use a string instead of function to get a constant value which is useful for table separators.

 ### renderer.defaultFields

 Array of field names that are shown if the fields are not explicitly set.
 Optional, default is `Object.keys(renderer.fields)`.

-### renderer.vertical

-Boolean value to mark a vertical table.
-Optional, default is false.